Anduelo Amoeferie

-Anduelo Amoeferie (born 24 September 1991) is a Surinamese professional footballer who plays as a full-back for SVB Eerste Divisie club Inter Moengotapoe and the Suriname national team.
+Anduelo Amoeferie (born 24 September 1991) is a Surinamese professional footballer who plays as a full-back for Suriname Major League club Inter Moengotapoe.

 International career

 Amoeferie made his international debut for Suriname in a 1–0 friendly victory over Guyana on 30 April 2015.

 In June 2021 Amoeferie was named to the Suriname squad for the 2021 CONCACAF Gold Cup.